 If you play piano or another musical instrument, you could volunteer your time to teach residents.
 The same is true for other talents like computer skills, art, and exercise.
 Be assured that you don’t need any special skills to get involved at the community.
 Spending time talking with residents is all it takes.

-4. Honor and thank team members.
+4. Thank team members.

 The team members at assisted living communities work hard to ensure residents live their best lives.
 These jobs can be emotionally and physically taxing.
 A few words of sincere gratitude when you visit the community can make a big difference in a team member’s day.